skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 ## A new hope

-Instead of the old, frustrating technology lockdown, over the last six months a lot our feature teams have been innovating on the tools they have for building products.
+Instead of the old, frustrating technology lockdown, over the last six months, a lot of the feature teams have been innovating on the tools they have for building products.
 Most of the teams use the following:

 - Makefiles for orchestrating everything why [reinvent the wheel](https://algorithms.rdio.com/post/make/)?;
 - Webpack for building assets;
 - Babel for allowing us to write slick ES6 code that transpiles to ES5;